 Required beginning date.
 There are rules that require that certain minimum distributions be made from the Plan.
-Distributions are required to begin not later than the April 1st following the end of the year in which you reach age 70 1/2 (if you were born before July 1,

-1949) or age 72 (if you were born after June 30, 1949) or terminate employment, whichever is later.
+Distributions are required to begin not later than the April 1st following the end of the year in which you reach age 70 1/2 or terminate employment, whichever is later.
 You should see the Plan Administrator if you think you might be affected by these rules.

-ARTICLE VII DISTRIBUTIONS UPON DEATH
+ARTICLE VIII DISTRIBUTIONS UPON DEATH